lrnv/Copulas.jl/docs/src/extremevalue/generalities.md

 $$\ell(u_1,u_2)=(u_1+u_2)A\left(\frac{u_1}{u_1+u_2}\right).$$

+!!! tip "Only `A` is needed"
-Therefore, in this implementation, it is sufficient to provide the Pickands dependence function $A$ to construct the implementation structure of an extreme value copula.
+    In our implementation, it is sufficient to provide the Pickands dependence function $A$ to construct the extreme value copula and have it work correctly.
+Providing the other functions would, of course, improve performances.

-In this package, there is an abstract type [`ExtremeValueCopula`](@ref) that provides a foundation for defining extreme value copulas.
+In this package, there is an abstract type [`ExtremeValueCopula`](@ref) that provides a foundation for defining bivariate extreme value copulas.
 Many extreme value copulas are already implemented for you!
 See [this list](@ref available_extreme_models) to get an overview.

 If you do not find the one you need, you may define it yourself by subtyping `ExtremeValueCopula`.
 The API does not require much information, which is really convenient.
 Only a method for the pickand function `A(C::ExtremeValueCopula) = ...` is required.
 By providing this functions, you can easily create a new extreme value copula that fits your specific needs: